Nazime/coloring/README.md

 # Coloring

-Coloring is an other python library used to colorize texts in terminal using ANSI escape with a pythonic API (currently the library works only in Linux).
+Coloring is an other python library used to colorize texts in terminal using ANSI escape with a pythonic API.

 ## Why an other coloring library?

-Many **excellent** coloring library for python already exist like [colorama](https://github.com/tartley/colorama) (that support also Windows).
+Many **excellent** coloring library for python already exist like [colorama](https://github.com/tartley/colorama).
 I wanted to create an other library with a more **pythonic API** that I could **directly use** without wrapping the existing functions.

 I also wanted to add some features like